ke-li/dci-knn/README.md

 The library can be compiled in one of two ways: using Python distutils or the good old Makefile.
 The former requires less manual configuration, but *cannot* be used if your code uses the C interface or the TensorFlow op.

+**Note:** If your Python interpreter is named differently, e.g.: "python3", you will need to replace all occurrences of "python" with "python3" in the commands below.

 ## Option 1: Python distutils

 In the root directory of the code base, go into the "python" subdirectory: